ole00/stenciler/README.md

 this tool might come handy if you can export the board design into high resolution image (.png).

-Stenciler allows you to display a .png file you've exported from geda pcb program (or other designer app) and define a pads that will be cut off of the stencil foil.
+Stenciler allows you to display a .png file you've exported from geda pcb program (or other designer app) and define pads that will be cut out of the stencil foil.
 Once you've defined all pads you can either save or/and export the .svg file.
 If you need a .dxf file use inkscape program to open your .svg and save it to .dxf.